-97.Using a smart pointer we can make an object appear like a pointer.

-'''

-If a class overloads the operator -> then any object of that class can appear like a pointer when

-the operator \rightarrow () is called.
-The following program illustrates this.
+97. Using a smart pointer we can make an object appear like a pointer.
+If a class overloads the operator -> then any object of that class can appear like a pointer when the operator \rightarrow () is called.
+The following program illustrates this. #include class test { public : void fun() { cout << "fun of smart pointer"; } }; class smartpointer { test t ; public : test operator \rightarrow () { return &t; } }; void main() Ł smartpointer sp;

-#include

-class test

-ł

-public :

-void fun( )

-cout << "fun of smart pointer";

-};

-class smartpointer

-test t;

-public :

-test operator \rightarrow()

-{

-return &t ;

-};

-void main( )

-smartpointer sp;

-sp \rightarrow fun();
+sp -> fun();

+}

-The beauty of overloading operator -> is that even though sp is an object we can make it work
+The beauty of overloading operator -> is that even the

-like a pointer.
-The operator \rightarrow () returns the address of the object of the type test.
-Using this

-address of the test object the function fun() of the class test gets called.
-Thus even though fun()
+The beauty of overloading operator -> is that even though sp is an object we can make it work like a pointer.
+The operator -> () returns the address of the object of the type test.
+Using this address of the test object the function fun() of the class test gets called.
+Thus even though fun() is not a member of smartpointer class we can still call it using sp.

-'''